The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 One of the management methods of hirsutism is electrolysis, a hair removal method that works by passing a small amount of electrical energy through each hair follicle through a needle introduced into the skin.
 This electric current destroys the follicle in its entirety, removing the existing hair in it and preventing the appearance of new hair due to the loss of the follicle’s functionality.

-Nowadays is the only form of permanent hair removal approved by the FDA.
+Nowadays it is the only form of permanent hair removal approved by the FDA.
 The process can be quite long since each follicle and each hair is attacked individually, in addition to being painful because it is an invasive procedure that generates the sensation of constant pulling, as experienced in depilation.

 Hirsutism and Electrolysis: Does It Work?